Explicit decoders using fixed-point amplitude amplification based on QSVT: Main results

-The Petz-like decoder $\til{\cD}_{t, \phi}^{DB'\rarr R'}$ is given by changing the step 3 in the protocol with post-selection to the following.
+The Petz-like decoder $\til{\cD}_{t, \phi}^{DB'\rarr R'}$ is given by replacing the step~3 with the following.
 See Fig.~\ref{fig: det IPM decoder} as well. \begin{enumerate} \item[3'.]
-The receiver prepares an auxiliary state $\ket{0}^H$ in the system $H$ and applies the unitary $\til{G}_{t, \phi}^{E'R'\hat{F}\hat{B}B'H}$. \end{enumerate} With this modification, the Petz-like decoder is explicitly given as
+The receiver prepares an auxiliary state $\ket{0}^H$ in the system $H$ and applies the unitary $\til{G}_{t, \phi}^{E'R'\hat{F}\hat{B}B'H}$. \end{enumerate} With this modification, the Petz-like decoder is explicitly given by

-The number $t \in \mathbb{N}$ and the phases $\phi \in (-\pi, \pi\,]^{\,t}$ are chosen such that the QSVT realizes an approximation of the sign function.
+The number $t \in \mathbb{N}$ and the phases $\phi \in (-\pi, \pi]^{t}$ are chosen such that the QSVT realizes an approximation of the sign function.

 The following theorem provides the performance of the Petz-like decoder.